What is Turkish coffee and how do you make it? A barista's guide

 Turkish coffee – unsurprisingly – really suits Turkish-style beans.
 Traditionally, dark Arabica beans are the best ones to use and I would recommend looking for dark, plummy notes.
 The most popular brand, which every barista recommended to me, is Kurukahveci Mehmet Efendi coffee.
 If everyone loves it, they have to be doing something right.

 Grind size makes the difference between superb and sub-standard coffee.
 Even if you own a good coffee grinder, the finest setting is probably too coarse.
 Oli Base a barista at Drinky Coffee, says that 'the grinds should be so fine that they're impossible to pick up, like flour.
-You either need a commercial grade espresso grinder or a stepless hand grinder like the 1Zpresso X Pro.
+You either need a commercial-grade espresso grinder or a stepless hand grinder like the 1Zpresso X Pro.
 This is essentially a pepper mill, but it can grind to a really fine degree.
-It takes a lot of work, but it's worth it for the authentic Turkish coffee'.
+It takes a lot of work, but it's worth it for the authentic Turkish coffee.'
 If you don't like this idea, your local coffee shop might make a Turkish grind that will save you all the effort (but it will probably cost more in the longer term).

 You can adjust how much coffee you add depending on your taste preferences.
-The same applies for sugar.
+The same applies to sugar.
 You can drink your coffee az şekerli (with half a teaspoon of sugar per cup), orta şekerli (with one teaspoon of sugar per cup), or şekerli (with two teaspoons per cup).
-I would recommend starting without the sugar, because Turkish coffee is often served with a sweet treat.
+I would recommend starting without the sugar because Turkish coffee is often served with a sweet treat.
 You can always retrospectively add sugar to your coffee later.

 Some people add green cardamom pods instead of sugar for a more spiced aroma.
 Or, instead of water, they heat up milk with the coffee grounds.
 This naturally softens and sweetens the coffee flavors.
 If you do use milk, make sure you don't burn it, because this will ruin your coffee.